alisw/AliPhysics/MUON/READMEmchda.txt

 - config_ldc-MTRK-S3-0 : configuration file name corresponding to MuonTracker Station 3 if (for example) DA is running on ldc-MTRK-S3-0

-- DA validation: see Header of MUONTRKPEDda.cxx for reference run, and corresponding input mutrkpedvalues and configuration files are located in path=/afs/cern.ch/user/j/jcharvet/public/DA_validation
+- DA validation: see Header of MCHPEDda.cxx for reference run, and corresponding input mutrkpedvalues and configuration files are located in path=/afs/cern.ch/user/j/jcharvet/public/DA_validation

 \subsection da_ss2 Electonics gain

-The syntax is: MUONTRKGAINda.exe "raw data file"
+The syntax is: MCHGAINda.exe "raw data file"

 Two input files located in the DAQ Detector database (DetDB) are needed: